 The two yoga asana that are often touted as "the mother and father of yoga poses" are shoulderstand and the headstand, neither of which I teach.
-You may remember my thoughts on shoulderstand risks for musicians, and due to some additional questions this past week, I thought it was time to tackle (and retackle) headstand and its risks (for musicians and normal folks too).
+You may remember my thoughts on shoulderstand risks for musicians, and I thought it was time to tackle (and retackle) headstand and its risks (for musicians and normal folks too).
 I used to practice headstand and it *always* flummoxed me.
 I asked teachers about my alignment constantly, and yet I usually left class with a dull headache.
 I stopped practicing it unless absolutely necessary (like when a teacher comes over to you and asks what's wrong with you and why you aren't doing a particular pose in class), and even then, have often put up a fight.
 (PS.
-Any teacher, whether it be crossfit, yoga, Pilates, whatever, that doesn't respect your actual mechanical limits is probably not the right teacher for you).
+Any teacher, whether it be crossfit, yoga, Pilates, whatever, that doesn't respect your actual mechanical limits or your desire to perform a complex movement on any given day is probably not the right teacher for you).

 Here are some of the health claims that headstand supposedly provides: